hms-dbmi/pic-sure-all-in-one/README.md

 An exact-ref update records the current update branch and checks out the commit on the managed `picsure-aio-release-pin` branch.
 The next normal update restores the recorded branch and performs a fast-forward-only pull.
 Git failures stop the script before Jenkins is stopped or any jobs are replaced.

+The workflow fingerprint follows the update, initial-install, and rollback job call paths transitively.
+Editing any bound Jenkins job requires recomputing the AIO workflow fingerprint and re-pinning it in release control.

 A backup of your jenkins home can be found here: `"$DOCKER_CONFIG_DIR"/jenkins_home_bak/`